On This Page

 2000s horror movies had to adapt rapidly in the new decade.
 After so many dire things were predicted for the turn of the millennium, January 1st, 2000 came and went without much mishap.
 Nonetheless, a seismic shift was on the way.
 Many commentators have identified the true beginning of the 21st century as September 11th, 2001.
 The events of that day changed global understanding of what it is to be afraid, and set the cultural agenda for the following years.
 2000s horror movies reflected the new cruelty.

 The film industry, already facing a recession, was hit hard as filmmakers struggled to connect with audiences amid the general trauma.
 Anyone trying to sell a horror film in the autumn of 2001 (as George Romero tried with Land of the Dead) got rebuffed.
 “Everybody wanted to make the warm fuzzy movies.”
 (LA Times 30/10/05).
-There were even calls to ban horror movies in the name of world peace.
 But, by 2005, the horror genre was as popular as ever.
 Horror films routinely topped the box office, yielding (as they always have done) an above-average gross on below-average costs.
 It seems that audiences wanted a good, group scare as a form of escapism, just as their great-grandparents chose Universal monsters to escape the miseries of the Depression and encroaching world war in the 1930s.

 The monsters had to change, however.
 Gone were the lone psychopaths of the 1990s, far too reminiscent of media portrayals of bin Laden, the madman in his cave.
 As the shock and awe of twenty first century warfare spread across TV screens, cinematic horror had to offer an alternative, while still tapping into the prevailing cultural mood.